Studies Found These Natural Herbs Can Boost Memory & Mood

 The herbs peppermint, chamomile, rosemary and lavender have been proven to have an impact on mood and memory, with significant benefits displayed for older people, according to research from Northumbria University.

 Researchers from the University’s Department of Psychology have found that drinking peppermint tea improves alertness, while chamomile tea has a calming effect.
 They also found that smelling the aromas of rosemary and lavender impacted on memory in people over 65, with the scent of rosemary enhancing their memory, while lavender impaired it.

-The findings have been presented at the annual British Psychological Society Conference in Nottingham this week (26-28 April 2016).
+The findings were presented at the annual British Psychological Society Conference in Nottingham (26-28 April 2016).

 In one study, the researchers asked 180 volunteers to consume either a chamomile or peppermint tea drink and tested their cognition and mood before and after drinking.
 A control group drank hot water for comparison.